 “Can you accept the Mantle?” asked the voice.

-My mind somehow forgot that I had thought ‘mantle’ referred to a fireplace, such as the one we had passed.
-The lack of confusion allowed my training and my dreams to accept the question.
+My mind somehow forgot that I had thought ‘mantle' referred to a fireplace, such as the one we had passed.
+The lack of confusion allowed my training and my dreams to understand the challenge without question .
 “I can accept.”

 The shimmering shape came close and I could almost make out the gentlest, kindest of faces gleaming through the brume.
 I felt invisible hands on my face as they filled me with a sense of calm.
 “You do this willingly and without remorse or doubt.”
 It wasn't so much a statement or a question as it was a test, a final confirmation.